UMN-Kernel-Object/documentation/participants.rst

 DJ for Radio K. My Linux journey started with some version of Ubuntu (14.04?).
 My favouite cartoon is Gravity Falls.

+**Alec Lorimer**

+I am a graduate student that came back to school after working as a firmware engineer for two years after undergrad.
+I have interests in distributed computing, high preformance computing, and operating systems.
+My favorite programming languages bounce between C/C++ and Python depending on how lazy I am feeling.

 Advisors
 --------